Please study the 10 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-An electronic, digital device that stores and processes information.
+an electronic, digital device that stores and processes information

 UK